sabsteef/ToonController/README.md

 $VERSION = '4.9'; // TOON VERSION (SUPPORTED: 4.8 / 4.9)
 // END SETTINGS /\/\/\/\/\/\/\/\
 ```
-3a. if you want to control your Toon From the internet open a port form you firewall to your website.
+4. if you want to control your Toon From the internet open a port form you firewall to your website.
 (NOT TO YOUR TOON)
-4. On your Phone go to your website URL and enter "Your complex Password" :P
+5. On your Phone go to your website URL and enter "Your complex Password" :P
-5. create a short cut to your home screen. for more info hoe to do this see here (https://www.howtogeek.com/196087/how-to-add-websites-to-the-home-screen-on-any-smartphone-or-tablet/)
+6. create a short cut to your home screen. for more info hoe to do this see here (https://www.howtogeek.com/196087/how-to-add-websites-to-the-home-screen-on-any-smartphone-or-tablet/)

+## whats Next?!
+Things i want to add:

+- Add Toon Zon
+- Add Hue Control
+- add API on the Toon.
+To control toon from an external website securly.